Buldhana district: History

 A period of Muslim rule began when Alauddin Khalji, the Sultan of Delhi conquered the region in the early 14th century.
-The region was part of the Bahmani Sultanate, which broke away from the Delhi Sultanate in the mid-14th century.
+The region was part of the Bahmani Kingdom, which broke away from the Delhi Sultanate in the mid-14th century.
 The Bahmani Sultanate broke up into smaller sultanates at the end of the 15th century.
-In 1572, Berar became part of the Nizam Shahi sultanate, based at Ahmednagar.
+In 1572, Berar became part of the Ahmadnagar Sultanate sultanate, based at Ahmednagar.
 The Nizam Shahis ceded Berar to the Mughal Empire in 1595.
 As Mughal rule started to unravel at the start of the 18th century, Asaf Jah I, the Nizam of Hyderabad, seized the southern provinces of the empire in 1724, forming an independent state.
 Berar was a part of the independent state.

-In 1853, the whole district came under the administration of the British East India Company.
+In 1853, the whole district came under the administration of the East India Company.
 Berar was divided into East and West Berar with Buldhana district being included in West Berar.
-In 1903, Berar was leased by the Nizam of Hyderabad to the British Government of India.
+In 1903, Berar was leased by the Nizam of Hyderabad to the British Raj.
 Thus, Berar became part of Central Provinces.
 In 1950, it became part of Madhya Pradesh with Nagpur as its capital.
 In 1956, along with other Marathi-speaking regions of Vidarbha, it became part of the newly formed state Maharashtra in 1960.

 Administration

 Sub-divisions

-The district has six revenue sub-divisions headed by a Sub Divisional Officer (SDO): Buldhana, Mehkar, Khamgaon, Malkapur, Jalgaon-Jamod, and Sindkhedraja.
+The district has six revenue sub-divisions headed by a Sub Divisional Officer (SDO): Buldhana, Mehkar, Khamgaon, Malkapur, Jalgaon Jamod, and Sindkhed Raja.

 Tehsils

-As of 2010, the district of Buldhana comprises thirteen talukas (tehsils): Buldhana, Chikhli, Deulgaon Raja, Malkapur, Motala, Nandura, Mehkar, Sindkhed Raja, Lonar, Khamgaon, Shegaon, Jalgaon Jamod, and Sangrampur.
+As of 2010, the district of Buldhana comprises thirteen Tehsil: Buldhana, Chikhli, Deulgaon Raja, Malkapur, Motala, Nandura, Mehkar, Sindkhed Raja, Lonar, Khamgaon, Shegaon, Jalgaon Jamod, and Sangrampur.